Little Yellow Wheelbarrow

 Color: Purple, white, red, orange, peach, pink

-Delicate pink Azalea shrub growing over and under a rustic wooden fence.
+Delicate pink Azalea shrub growing over and under a rustic wooden fence in front of a house.

 Hibiscus

 You may know this shrub by the name Rose of Sharon.
-Not actually part of the rose family, the large, spectacularly plentiful blooms of the hibiscus attract hummingbirds and butterflies from the summer into the fall.
-They are drought tolerant and low-maintenance, making them a favorite for curb appeal landscaping!
+However, not part of the rose family, the large, spectacularly plentiful hibiscus blooms attract hummingbirds and butterflies from the summer into the fall.
+In addition, they are drought-tolerant and low-maintenance, making them one of the best floral bushes to spruce up the front of the house!

 Height: 5-10 feet